Some people asked to see more Hamlin Grange photos.

 Meanwhile, my blog series on Ebor House was a big hit at last year’s Doors Open Clarington tour.
 The printed version was a fundraiser for Doors Open.

 This year, I told co-chairs Marilyn Morawetz and Bernice Norton that I’d volunteer again for Doors Open Clarington: I’d write about another house.
+As with Ebor House before I wrote that series, the owners were strangers to me.

 Then life went nuts.
 Over 3 months, Marilyn gently nudged me — repeatedly.